 CRITERIA: LRS 39:1311 et seq, Budgetary Authority and Control, provides for "amending the budget when total revenue plus projected revenue are failing to meet total budget revenues by 5% or more, or when total expenditures plus projected expenditures exceed budgeted expenditures by 5% or more."

-CAUSE: The Marshal failed to monitor expenditures and amend the budget to reflect current spending.
+CAUSE: The Marshal failed to include on-behalf revenue and expenditures in the budget.

 EFFECT: The budget may not be used as an effective management tool to control expenditures.